Find your perfect college degree

 One of the best perks of a business career is the practicality and versatility it offers.
 It encompasses a broad range of fields and industries.
 Every organization needs someone with excellent business acumen to function and operate with success.

 According to the Bureau of Labor Statistics, business-related occupations pay high wages.
-May 2021 data reveal that the median yearly wage of business and financial workers was $76,570.
+Data from May 2022 reveal that the median yearly wage of business and financial workers was $76,850.
 This is higher than the median wage for all occupations annually, which is $45,760.

 However, the compensation varies.
 It often depends on your years of experience, geographical location, and the industry you are in.
 You can find a business-related position in almost any industry, a great advantage offered by a business education.